Forest Grove Sister City Nyuzen, Japan

 Upcoming Delegation Visits:

-Host Families Needed for Nyuzen, Japan, Adult Delegation Visit
+Host Families Needed for Nyuzen, Japan, Student Delegation Visit

-The Sister Cities Committee is seeking local host families for the upcoming Adult Delegation Exchange from Nyuzen, Japan, Forest Grove’s Sister City.
-The delegation consists of 10-12 adults.
-The purpose of the adult exchange program is to promote international understanding and friendship between Forest Grove's sister city, Nyuzen, Japan.
+The Sister Cities Committee is seeking local host families for the upcoming Student Delegation Exchange from Nyuzen, Japan, Forest Grove’s Sister City.
+The delegation consists of 10 students and two adults.
+The purpose of the student exchange program is to promote international understanding and friendship between Forest Grove's sister city, Nyuzen, Japan.

-The adult delegation will visit on July 14 through July 18 2016.
-The delegation members attend various planned activities during the day, 8am-5pm, and share mornings and evenings with their host families.
+The student delegation will arrive Friday, October 28 and depart Tuesday, November 1 2016.
+The student delegation members attend various planned activities during the day, 8am-5pm, and share mornings and evenings with their host families.